thorchain-admin/quotes-api/README.md

 Instant exchange API
 =====================================

-The following methods are used to empower your service with Changelly exchange features.
-You can request more features by contacting our developers team.
-Changelly API is a white-label exchange solution.
+The following methods are used to empower your service with THORChain exchange features.

 ### **Table of contents**: